King of Kings (1961 film): Casting

 Several actors were considered to play the role of Jesus.
 In May 1959, it was reported that Alec Guinness had met with Bronston to discuss playing the role.
 Nicholas Ray, as director, considered Peter Cushing, Tom Fleming, Christopher Plummer, and Max von Sydow (who would later play the role in The Greatest Story Ever Told in 1965) for the role of Jesus.

-Ultimately, on April 21, 1960, Jeffrey Hunter was cast as Jesus.
+On April 21, 1960, Jeffrey Hunter was cast as Jesus.
 The idea to cast Hunter came from John Ford, who suggested him to Nicholas Ray after directing Hunter in The Searchers (1956).
 Ray was familiar with Hunter, having directed him in The True Story of Jesse James (1957).
 Bronston agreed mainly because of Hunter's striking eyes, explaining that "I really chose him for his eyes.
 It was important that the man playing Christ have memorable eyes."
-After he finished filming for Hell to Eternity (1960), Hunter was approached for the role, was given the script, and agreed.
+After he finished filming for Hell to Eternity (1960), Hunter was given the script and took the role.

 Other prominent actors were pursued for supporting roles.
 In April 1960, it was reported that Orson Welles and Richard Burton were cast as Herod the Great and Herod Antipas respectively.
 Alternately, on April 21, the day of Hunter's casting, it was reported that Burton was attached to play a centurion and that James Mason was being considered for Pontius Pilate.
 In the following month, however, Burton left the role when he was refused top billing.

 In May 1960, Grace Kelly turned down the offer to portray Mary, mother of Jesus.
 The role later went to Siobhán McKenna, while Hurd Hatfield was cast as Pontius Pilate.
 That same month, it was announced that Viveca Lindfors, Rita Gam, Frank Thring, and Ron Randell had joined the cast.
 Several of the supporting parts were cast with local English-speaking Spanish actors whom Bronston collected through a "workshop" program.